7 Common Ways a Small Car Accident Can Cause Big Problems

 Sometimes a small accident can create a shift in your vehicle’s alignment.
 The impact may have put, even slightly, your wheels or suspension out of place.
 A slight amount of change can create large problems over time if left ignored.
 Your vehicle could have suffered structural damage from what seemed like a slight accident.
 That damage may be too minor to notice with a simple visual inspection, but structural problems could leave your vehicle less able to handle the impact of a future crash.

 There are a lot of electrical components inside your vehicle.
 Even a minor fender bender could loosen some wires.
 Days or weeks after a small accident, you could suddenly find yourself with an electrical short somewhere in your car.
 Perhaps your power windows are stuck open or your locks are malfunctioning.

 - AIR CONDITIONER

-Did you vehicle suffer a little scratch or rubbed off paint?
+Did your vehicle suffer a little scratch or rubbed-off paint?
 Even this is likely to lead to bigger problems down the road.
 The underlying metal may now be exposed to the elements, causing it to rust.